Rleit/codedesign-2-pair-twitter/README.md

 # Twitter Data Visualisation
-Pulling info off twitter to create a meme.
+Pulling info off Twitter with a python program possibly.

+Using that data to create something different.

 #